 These channels all connect together.
 The advertising regularly promotes content and resources on the CRM program, for example.
 The customer database creates a single customer view of all interactions with the sales team and the CRM program.

-High priority HCPS (e.g. ones who don’t currently recommend) get the most attention from the sales team.
-Sales team members can check the the HCP’s details in the database before they meet them.
+High priority HCPs (e.g. ones who don’t currently recommend) get the most attention from the sales team.
+Sales team members can check the HCP’s details in the database before they meet them.
 They go in better prepared knowing the history of previous contacts.